-I will be writing this post a bit differently from the others because I think how I specifically do it alone isn’t going to of much use to anyone unless their lifestyle is similar to mine.
-I will share various ways I did it throughout my children’s lives.
+In this post, I will share various ways I did errands throughout my children’s lives.
 This has been a dynamic thing for me, meaning it changes pretty frequently.

-I think if you have more than one child, you will find best results (meaning productive trip with happy children) if you cater to the schedule of the youngest.
+I think if you have more than one child, you will find best results (meaning a productive trip with happy children) if you cater to the schedule of the youngest child.

 I prefer to disrupt a nap later in the day if possible.
 I would let him take his first two naps at home, then I would get him up, feed him, and go to town to run errands.
 We would be out for his waketime and his next nap and I would be home in time for the next feeding.